moonraft-innovation-labs/apple_user_migrator/readme.md

 const privateKey = ``;
 var data = {
     privateKey: privateKey,
-    bundleID: "com.example.myapp", //..your app's bundle ID
+    bundleID: "com.example.myapp", // your app's bundle ID
-    teamID: "XXXXXXXXXX", //..find it in your developer account };
+    teamID: "XXXXXXXXXX", // find it in your developer account };

-  //..paths where result data will be stored const path_userTransferObjects = "./src/resultFiles/userTransferObjects.json";
+  // paths where result data will be stored const path_userTransferObjects = "./src/resultFiles/userTransferObjects.json";
   const path_successfulUsers = "./src/resultFiles/successfulUsers.json";
   const path_failedUsers = "./src/resultFiles/failedUsers.json";

   await migrator.transferUsers(data, path_userTransferObjects, path_successfulUsers, path_failedUsers);

-  //..do this on your own (depending on your DB) storeTheNewAppleUIDsBackInTheDatabase();
+  // do this on your own (depending on your DB) storeTheNewAppleUIDsBackInTheDatabase();
 ```
 * <span style="color:red"> ***Note: - Do replace the older apple user Ids of all users with new ones in your database.
 Thats up to you folks🤪***